tjparnell/biotoolbox/docs/AdvancedInstallation.md

     Note that the Perl module
     [Alien::LibBigWig](https://metacpan.org/pod/Alien::LibBigWig) is available
-    to install this library dependency for you automatically for Bio::DB::Big.
+    to install this library dependency for you automatically for `Bio::DB::Big`. although by default it installs an older version and brings along a lot of extra `Alien` Perl modules, if that concerns you.

 ## Perl modules